top of page

 Nourishing Feedback

-Receive feedback on what we genuinely loved & found strong in your writing (there is absolutely no constructive feedback in this model whatsoever so that your creative genius can roam free).
+Receive feedback on what we genuinely loved & found strong in your writing (there is absolutely NO critical/"constructive" feedback whatsoever so that your creative genius can roam free).

 4